10.11.2025 20:14

 WHAT HAPPENED?

-The Paris Criminal Court had issued its decision regarding Sarkozy in the Libya case, where he was tried for "concealing the embezzlement of public funds, passive corruption, illegal campaign financing, and establishing a criminal organization for the purpose of committing a crime" on September 25.
+The Paris Criminal Court had delivered its verdict on September 25 in the Libya case, where Sarkozy was tried for "concealing the embezzlement of public funds, passive corruption, illegal campaign financing, and forming a criminal organization for the purpose of committing a crime."

-The court ruled that Sarkozy did not commit passive corruption, conceal the embezzlement of public funds, or engage in illegal campaign financing, but sentenced the former President to 5 years in prison for establishing a criminal organization.
-Although Sarkozy appealed the decision, it was confirmed that he would have to enter prison before the appeal process concluded due to the nature of the court's ruling.
+The court ruled that Sarkozy did not commit the crimes of passive corruption, concealing the embezzlement of public funds, and illegal campaign financing, but sentenced the former president to 5 years in prison for forming a criminal organization.
+Although Sarkozy appealed the decision, it was confirmed that he would have to serve his sentence before the appeal process concluded due to the nature of the court's ruling.

 It was alleged that Sarkozy, who served as President of France from 2007 to 2012, received illegal financial support from then-Libyan leader Muammar Gaddafi to run his presidential election campaign in 2007.